HumanSignal/label-studio/docs/source/guide/configuration.md

 ---
-title: Configuration
+title: UI Configuration
 type: guide
 order: 200
 ---

 ## Tags

 Editor configuration is based on XML-like tags.
 Tags can be divided into three categories:

 - Visual tags used for visual only elements (non-interactive), examples: **View**, **Header**.
 - Control tags used to label the objects, examples: **Labels**, **Choices**, **Rating**, **TextArea**.
 - Object tags used to show elements that can be labeled: **Image**, **Text**, **Audio**, **AudioPlus**.

+<a class="button" href="/tags/">Explore Tags</a>

+## Connecting elements

 The **name** attribute is mandatory for all control and object tags.
 Also, each control tag should have **toName** attribute that should match the **name** parameter in the object element.
 For example:

 ```html
 <View>